 In the year of a contentious new U.S. president in the White House, Pulitzer Prize winners Kai Bird and Frederik Logevall, together with prize-winning journalist and biographer John Farrell, explore the current trend toward looking at presidents as people whose power and individual agency can affect the course of history–for good and bad.
 Carter, Nixon and Kennedy under the critical microscope–with interesting lessons for all biographers!

 Moderator: Nigel Hamilton.
-Panelists: Kai Bird, John Farrell, and Fred Logevall.
+Panelists: Kai Bird, John Farrell, and Fredrik Logevall.

 5:30 PM – 7:00 PM